CHIME/FRB Catalog 1 results: statistical cross-correlations with large-scale structure: Tail-fitting procedure

 where $x$ denotes mock realizations.
 This likelihood function has been constructed to fit parameters to the details of the $\Sigma_+$ values, while putting all $\Sigma_-$ values into a single coarse bin.

-Figure~\ref{fig:tail_fit} is a good visual test for goodness-of-fit, but as a more quantitative test, we compare the upper 10\% of the simulated histogram with the Gaussian fit using a KS test.
+Figure~\ref{fig:tail_fit} is a good visual test for goodness of fit, but as a more quantitative test, we compare the upper 10\% of the simulated histogram with the Gaussian fit using a KS test.
 We find that the two distributions agree to $1\sigma$ (and likewise for the other two cases, DESI-BGS and DESI-LRG).

 In Table~\ref{tab:tail_fits}, we compute statistical significance for each of the three surveys, in two different ways.
 The ``brute-force'' \pvalue is obtained by counting the number of simulated \smx\ values (out of $10^4$ total simulations) that exceed \sdx.
 The ``analytic'' \pvalue is obtained by fitting the top 10\% of the simulated \smx\ values to a Gaussian distribution, as described above, and evaluating the CDF of the distribution at \sdx.
 The brute-force values are either uninformative (for WISE$\times$SCOS), or have large Poisson uncertainties (for the other two surveys), so we have quoted the analytic \pvalues as our ``bottom-line'' detection significances throughout the paper.